Commonly Asked Questions

 Minor procedures may be performed in our in-office procedure room.
-Outpatient procedures are performed in the Southwest suburb of Mokena at the Center for Minimally Invasive Surgery and downtown in the city at the River North Surgery Center.
-Dr Shifrin maintains hospital privileges at Franciscan St James hospitals in Olympia Fields, Illinois and Chicago Ridge, Illinois and Community hospital in Munster, Indiana.
+Outpatient procedures are performed at our state of the art surgical facility located in the same building as our practice.
+(2335 South Michigan Avenue Floor Three Chicago IL 60616).
+Dr Shifrin maintains hospital privileges at Franciscan St James hospitals in Olympia Fields, Illinois and Chicago Ridge, Illinois and Mercy hospital in Chicago, Illinois.

 Can I choose where my procedure will be performed?

 Dr. Shifrin will discuss the options of where to schedule your surgery, and make a recommendation to you.
 If you have a preference, please share this during your consultation and we will accommodate your request whenever possible.

 May I elect the type of anesthesia used?

 Dr. Shifrin and the anesthesiologist will determine what form of anesthesia is best for you.
 The choice of anesthesia is determined with your safety in mind.

 Dr. Shifrin will discuss and recommend the best option for you.
 Inpatient care may be required in some cases.
 Outpatient care offers you a variety of options for your recovery.